SharKingStudios/Riptide/README.md

 ## What is this?
 It's a custom keyboard built for infinite expansion through its module ports!
 It uses an Orpheus Pico, QMK firmware, and even more LEDs.
 The expansion modules could be literally anything!
-From a screen, a rechargable battery, a buzzer, or even more LEDs!
+From a screen, a rechargeable battery, a buzzer, or even more LEDs!

 ### Features:
 - **Keycool84 Layout** – Possibly the best?